alenic/timm-models-explorer/README.md

 # Timm model's explorer

-**timm** is one of the more powerful python library for Computer Vision model's.
-It has more than 500 model's architecture, pretrained on Imagenet.
+**timm** stands out as a wonderful Python library for Computer Vision models, boasting an extensive collection of over 500 model architectures pre-trained on Imagenet.
+For those delving into the world of computer vision, timm proves to be an indispensable resource.

-Here you can find the repo
+You can explore the repository here:

 https://github.com/huggingface/pytorch-image-models

-This is a simple streamlit app, to explore the timm's library models.
+This Streamlit application serves as a user-friendly interface for navigating the myriad models available within the timm library.

-Try it here:
+Give it a try:

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://timm-model-explorer.streamlit.app/)